Oklahoma House sends Texas-style abortion ban to governor - The Boston Globe

 Advertisement

-Like Texas, the bill allows private citizens to sue abortion providers or anyone who helps a woman obtain an abortion for up to $10,000, a mechanism that the U.S. Supreme Court has allowed to remain in place.
-Texas' new law has led to a huge increase in the number of women from Texas seeking abortions in Oklahoma.
+Like in Texas, the bill allows private citizens to sue abortion providers or anyone who helps a woman obtain an abortion for up to $10,000, a mechanism that the US Supreme Court has allowed to remain in place.
+Texas’s new law has led to a huge increase in the number of women from Texas seeking abortions in Oklahoma.

 Before the Texas ban took effect last year, about 40 women from Texas had abortions performed in Oklahoma each month, according to data from the Oklahoma State Department of Health.
 That number jumped to 222 Texas women in September and 243 in October, the agency reported.